Shubhamb7/LibraryManage/README.md

 # LibraryManage
+# Basic application to add,delete the books and student information (issued and returned books).
-# run the .py file, username = shubham, password = root
+run the .py file, username = shubham, password = root